GitFenixZ/slither/CONTRIBUTING.md

 ### Tests

 - Any code that is not tested will not be accepted
-- The name of the test class must be `Test` followed by the name of the class being tested _e.g._ `PlayerImplementationTest`
+- The name of the test class must be `Test` followed by the name of the class being tested _e.g._ `TestPlayerImplementation`

 - Tests are expected for the majority of functions (not `private`)
 - It is expected that tests be independent of each other (no dependency between tests)